LocalViT: Analyzing Locality in Vision Transformers: Experimental Results

 \subsection{Implementation details}

-In order to introduce locality into transformers, we only adapt the feed-forward network of vision transformers while the other parts such as self-attention, and position encoding are not changed.
-The implementation is based on the inverted residual blocks~\cite{sandler2018mobilenetv2,howard2019searching}.
-A batch normalization layer is appended to the 2D convolutions.
-The layer normalization before the feed-forward network is removed.
-Path drop after the feed-forward network is also removed.
-The same modification is also applied to the T2T module of T2T-ViT~\cite{yuan2021tokens}.
-The feed-forward network of the inner transformer block in TNT~\cite{han2021transformer} is not adapted.
-For PVT~\cite{wang2021pyramid}, the class token is only introduced in the final stage of the pyramid.
+We introduce the locality mechanism into five vision transformers including DeiT~\cite{touvron2020training}, Swin transformers~\cite{liu2021swin}, T2T-ViT~\cite{yuan2021tokens}, PVT~\cite{wang2021pyramid}, TNT~\cite{han2021transformer}.
+Since those transformers have different architectures, slightly different considerations should be made.
+First of all, a Tokens-to-Token (T2T) module is designed in T2T-ViT~\cite{yuan2021tokens} and is inserted into the head of the network.
+Basically, the T2T module is also a transformer block with feed-forward networks.
+Thus, the same modification is also applied to the T2T module.
+Secondly, TNT introduced an inner transformer block for the image tokens along with the outer transformer block.
+Yet, we observed huge increase of GPU memory.
+Thus, the locality mechanism is only applied to the outer transformer block of TNT~\cite{han2021transformer}.
+Thirdly, for PVT~\cite{wang2021pyramid}, the class token is only introduced in the final stage of the pyramid.
 Thus, the split and concatenation of the class token for the feed-forward network is only applied in the final stage.
+Fourthly, there is no class token in Swin transformers~\cite{liu2021swin}.
+The classification is done based on an averaged pooled feature map.
+Thus, the special treatment of the class token is not needed in our modified Swin transformers.

+For fast experiment, we shrink TNT and Swin transformers and get smaller versions of them.
+TNT-T is derived by reducing the embedding dimension from 384 to 192.
+Swin-M is derived by reducing the number of transformer blocks in the third stage from 6 to 2.

 \textbf{Experimental setup.} The ImageNet2012 dataset~\cite{deng2009imagenet} is used in this paper.
 The dataset contains 1.28M training images and 50K validation images from one thousand classes.
 We follow the same training protocol as DeiT~\cite{touvron2020training}.
 The input image is randomly cropped with size $224 \times 224$.
 Cross-entropy is used as the loss function.
 Label smoothing is used.
 The weight decay factor is set to 0.05.
 The AdamW optimizer is used with a momentum of 0.9.
 The training continues for 300 epochs.
 The batch size is set to 1024.
 The initial learning rate is set to $1\times10^{-3}$ and decreases to $1\times10^{-5}$ following a cosine learning rate scheduler.
 During validation, a center crop of the validation images is conducted.
-In the following sections, we study different aspects that could influence the performance of the introduced locality.
+We use 8 NVIDIA TITAN RTX GPUs to run the experiments.